 International Rescue Committee and UNHCR are two incredible organizations dedicated to delivering aid to refugees and displaced people in areas of conflict.
 Providing protection, shelter, and healthcare, each has a positive impact in countries around the globe.
 Another organization worth checking out is International Refugee Assistance Project.
 Their team of pro bono lawyers and law students brings legal aid and safe passage for refugees in need of resettlement.
 Find your favorite organization on Charity Navigator and donate to make a difference for people in places out of reach.

-Of course, there are countless ways to welcome and embrace refugees.
+Of course, there are countless ways to help refugees and make them feel welcome.
 Acting together with open arms, we're capable of paving a brighter future for refugees everywhere.

-Starting in our communities, in our homes, we can create meaningful connections and offer kindness to those who are beginning anew.
+Starting in our communities, in our homes, we can create meaningful connections and offer ways to help refugees who are beginning anew.
 Spread the love on #WorldRefugeeDay by sharing!

 Comments will be approved before showing up.